kapouille/gevent_async/README.md

     def flowering()
         # Grow flowers
         if is_eaten:
+            # parameters can be given to state changes.
-            dead() # the flowering greenlet terminates and leaves way to the dead one
+            dead(is_eaten=True) # the flowering greenlet terminates and leaves way to the dead one
         else:
             withering() # the flowering greenlet terminates and leaves way to the withering one